ranemirusG/toolbox-notes/networks/protocols/SMB.md

 smbclient -N -L \\\\{TARGET_IP}\\
 # -N: No password
-# -L : This option allows you to look at what services are available on a serve
+# -L : This option allows you to look at what services are available on a server

 smbclient \\\\$ip\\C$